Pontianak: Independence

 After the Japanese surrendered, the Dutch returned to Pontianak.
 Due to international opposition to Dutch attempts to reinstate control over Indonesia in the United Nations, the Dutch were forced to recognise Sukarno's Republic as the de facto government of Java and Sumatra and to grant independence to a Republic of the United States of Indonesia (RUSI) on 27 December 1949.
 Pontianak became the capital of the State of West Kalimantan, one of the federal states of the United States of Indonesia.
 It was led by Sultan Hamid II, the last sultan of the Pontianak Sultanate.
 However, Hamid II was accused of conspiring with the former KNIL Captain Raymond Westerling to organise an anti-Republican coup in Bandung and Jakarta.
 Hamid's role in the coup led to increased agitation in West Kalimantan for its integration into the Republic of Indonesia.

 Following a fact-finding mission by the Government Commission, the RUSI House of Representatives voted by 50 votes to one to merge West Kalimantan into the Republic of Indonesia.
 Following clashes with demobilised KNIL troops in Makassar and the attempted secession of an Ambonese Republic of South Moluccas, the federal United States of Indonesia was dissolved on 17 August 1950, turning Indonesia into a unitary state dominated by the central government in Jakarta.
 Pontianak then became the capital city of the new province of West Kalimantan.

 Geography

-The Seng Hie port, oldest port in Pontianak, lies along the banks of Kapuas river.
+The Seng Hie port, the oldest port in Pontianak, lies along the banks of Kapuas river.